-The community of San Ysidro is unique and is located adjacent to the U.S. - Mexico border - a binational region.
-Over 4,400 students are enrolled in the San Ysidro School District (SYSD).
-Of these students, almost 22% are considered homeless, 76.8% are designated as socioeconomically disadvantaged, and 53.6% are English learners.
+The community of San Ysidro is located adjacent to the U.S. - Mexico border - a binational region.
+Threre are 3990 students are enrolled in the San Ysidro School District (SYSD).
+Of these students, almost 22% are identified as without stable housing according to McKenny-Vento guidelines. , 76.8% are designated as socioeconomically disadvantaged, and 53.6% are English learners.
 Among our English learners, Spanish is the dominant primary language of our families, but over 18 other languages and dialects are represented within our school community.
-As a district we serve a higher than average percentage of students with disabilities, as almost 14% of our student population qualifies for Special Education services.
-The district consists of five elementary schools offering kindergarten through 6th grade, and two middle schools serving students from grades 7 and 8.
+As a district we serve a higher-than-average percentage of students with disabilities, as almost 14% of our student population qualifies for Special Education services.
+The district consists of five elementary schools offering kindergarten through 6th grade and two middle schools serving students from grades 7 and 8.
 Additionally, the school district runs a preschool program through our Child Development Center (CDC).
 Transitional and pre-Kindergarten are offered within the district at selected school sites.